WEST COAST PREMIERE at Dances with films Festival June 24th @ 2:30pm

 Writer – Co-Producer – Actor

-As an actor, Karen has a long resume of successes including The Walking Dead, Stranger Things, Greenleaf, among so many others.
-On the page, Karen and her writing partner, Andre Brooks (The Boondocks), currently have a TV series in development at Freeform with Laurence Fishburne’s company Cinema Gypsy.
+As an actor, Karen has been recurring on The Walking Dead, Stranger Things, Greenleaf, among others.
+As a writer, Karen and her partner currently have a TV series in development at Freeform.

-An active participant in the Atlanta Film & Television community for many years, Karen is a member of Georgia Production Partnership (GPP), SAG/AFTRA and served on the Board of Directors for Women in Film & Television Atlanta (WIFTA) for several years, overseeing the chapter’s fortieth anniversary celebration.
+An active participant in the ATL Film & TV community, Karen is a member of GA Production Partners, SAG AFTRA and served on the Board of Directors for Women in Film and TV Atlanta.

 Creator – Writer – Co-Producer – Actor